-Operating income is the profit a company realizes after paying its operating expenses and covering the cost of goods sold.
-Operating expenses can include things like rent, packaging, shipping fees, depreciation and amortization of fixed assets, and more.
+Operating income is a company’s profit after operating expenses and cost of goods sold.
+Operating expenses are things like rent, packaging, shipping fees, depreciation, and amortization of fixed assets…

 Have I lost you yet?
 I hope not.

-Operating expenses don’t include non-operational costs.
+Operating expenses don’t include non-operating costs.
 For instance, if a business has debt, the interest it pays the bank doesn’t come out of operating income.
-But I’ll get into that more later.
+But more on that later.

-For now, I want to focus on operating income, revenue, and how both get calculated.
-We’ll also take a look at how revenue and operating income influence stock prices, especially among larger companies.
+For now, I want to focus on operating income and revenue, and how both get calculated.

 Operating Income vs. Revenue